denten-books/plain-text/main.md

 justifications.

-In trying to reconcile the NEA's dour prognoses with broad theoretical models and demographic trends that reflect a prolifiration of textual material, I am confronted with two possible explanations.
+In trying to reconcile the NEA's dour prognoses with broad theoretical models and demographic trends that reflect a proliferation of textual material, I am confronted with two possible explanations.
 The writers of the report hint at the first themselves: to treat the ebb of literary reading (in a particular mode) as cause and symptom for the general decline of the arts (and perhaps of civilization itself).
-I find that reading unacceptable, (1) because it is depressing and (2) because it smacks of historical exceptionalism.
+I find that reading unacceptable, (a) because it is depressing and (b) because it smacks of historical exceptionalism.
 I strongly suspect that humanity's potential for innovation and creativity has remained relatively stable throughout history.
-The material conditions for creative expression may change (as in the times of political oppression, pestilence, or war), where the spirit endures.
+The literary ecosystem is as vibrant and as diverse as ever.
+Material conditions for creative expression change (as in times of political oppression, pestilence, or war), where the spirit endures.

 The second, much more palatable (and likely) explanation would question the very definitions of literary reading.
 Consider the possibility of online or digital literature that evolves according to a logic of its own, where previous ideas of "genre" or "literary movements" no longer apply.
-To restrict literary reading to "novels, short stories, plays, and poetry" is to deny some measure of literariness to song-writing, computer game making, software design, and, in an obvious way, to non-fiction or, let's say, to long stories of arbitrary length.
+To restrict literary reading to "novels, short stories, plays, and poetry" (as is done in he NEA report) is to deny some measure of literariness to song-writing, computer game making, software design, and, in an obvious way, to non-fiction or, let's say, to essays of arbitrary length.
 Imagine, for example, excluding reality television from the survey on television habits, because the genre does not confirm to some normative sense of what television should be.
 Do the literary survey makers consider literature as a medium, like television, or a grab-bag of "serious genres" like comedy and drama?
 As it turns out: both.
 The authors concede the point in sometimes classifying readers by the number of books read in any genre, effectively equating literature with "books [@NEA2004]."
 But even that concession confuses form with function.
 What if "reading a book" begins to involve something other than moving one's eyes from left to right over sequentially numbered blocks of text?
 Or what if books were more like pills, or prosthetics, than parchment?
 The conundrum reveals a strong methodological bias favoring historically contingent (and likely modernist) conceptions of the literary.
 A report that initially looks like objective, quantitative, descriptive analysis (that's the way things are) hides a qualitative, proscriptive program (thats the way they should be).

 [^ln12-engell]: See also @engell_teaching_1988.